cleverbrush/framework/libs/deep/README.md

-# Deep operation on objects
+# Deep operations on objects

 This is yet another library which provides operations over JavaScript objects, like deep compare and deep merge.